 Competitor Terms – Keywords that contain your competitors branded terms.

-Like my karate teacher always said, it doesn’t matter how hard you can kick if you miss the target.
+Like my karate teacher always said, it doesn’t matter how hard you kick if you miss the target.

-However, one of the least known secrets is the ability to select locations by clicking directly on the map.
+One of the least known secrets is the ability to select locations by clicking directly on the map.

-You can enable this feature by clicking ‘Show all areas’ in the upper right-hand corner of your map.
+Enable this feature by clicking ‘Show all areas’ in the upper right-hand corner of your map.

 After you’ve enabled this feature, you can choose how you pick locations from the dropdown.
 You can choose from the following options: